What do children learn in preschool?

 Preschools are a hotbed of learning for kids.
 Children, especially young ones, are eager learners.
 They’re like sponges: they soak up everything around them—the environment, surroundings, sights, and sounds.

 But what do children learn in preschool?
 Of course, this will depend on the preschool and its approach to early learning.
-Some preschools focus more on play-based learning.
-Others offer more structured, sit-down learning (academic preschools).
+Some private preschools focus more on play-based learning.
+Others offer more structured, sit-down learning (academic preschool).
 And some offer a fairly equal combination of play-based and sit-down learning.

 Preschool learning goals